W-W-M/W-W-M.github.io/_pages/about.md

 I am currently a Professor at Nanjing Unviersity of Science and Technology.
 I was an associate professor at Dalian University of Technology.
-I obtained my bachelor (2010) and doctoral (2016) degree at Dalian University of Technology, supervised by Prof. Xiuping Liu.
+I obtained my bachelor and doctoral degrees at Dalian University of Technology, supervised by Prof. Xiuping Liu.
 I visited the Zhejiang University and the University of Science and Technology of China (supervised by Prof. Ligang Liu), and the Computer Graphics & Multimedia Lab at RWTH